ArtSvetlakov/xash3d-fwgs-repkapi/README.md

 ### Prerequisites

-To play Half-Life (and Blue Shift/Opposing Force) on Repka Pi you also need to compile [Half-Life SDK](https://github.com/FWGS/hlsdk-portable).
+On Repka Pi you also need to compile [Half-Life SDK](https://github.com/FWGS/hlsdk-portable).
-This repository contains FWGS fork of HLSDK and restored source code for some of the mods.
+This repository contains fork of HLSDK from FWGS and restored source code for some of the mods.
 Not all of them, of course.

 ##### Debian/Ubuntu